jasonbayton/11ty/_src/android/android-enterprise-zero-touch-console-device-guide.md

 Furthermore, with the redesign in 2024, GIFs will by default show the new interface, with the old interface available behind a dropdown.

+In early 2026, Google rolled out a further redesign with improvements to search, CSV handling, and account management.
+The changes are noted in the relevant sections below.

 </div>

 ## Prerequisites